-PROFILE: The Max and Victoria Dreyfus Foundation was established in 1965 upon the death of Max Dreyfus, a pre-eminent publisher of American music.
-If you don't know his name, you likely know some of the composers he partnered with: Jerome Kern, George Gershwin, Cole Porter, Rogers and Hammerstein, and Lerner and Loewe.
+PROFILE: The Max and Victoria Dreyfus Foundation was established in 1965 upon the death of Max Dreyfus, a pre-eminent publisher of American music for composers like Jerome Kern, George Gershwin, Cole Porter, Rogers and Hammerstein, and Lerner and Loewe.
 Dreyfus was also a founding member of ASCAP.
 The foundation seeks to award “grants to organizations for whom a small amount of money can make a big difference.”
 That rich history in American music provides an intuitive explanation why this foundation supports the arts, including creative writing.

-And that's about all the “why” you're going to get, because this foundation does not declare a mission statement, nor any particular focus of its giving.
-In fact, it purposefully leaves the door wide open, stating that it “does not establish funding priorities on an annual basis, but rather supports worthwhile activities for which an organization has made a compelling case to receive funding.”
+The foundation does not declare a mission statement or a particular funding focus.
+In fact, it is intentionally vague in this respect, stating that it “does not establish funding priorities on an annual basis, but rather supports worthwhile activities for which an organization has made a compelling case to receive funding.”

 The Max and Victoria Dreyfus Foundation has an open application process with two deadlines, May and November.
 New grantseekers should check out the foundation’s application guidelines and FAQs before applying.